google/filonov/docs/fetching/googleads.md

 # Getting data from Google Ads

-You can extra asset performance data from various campaigns in Google Ads.
+You can get various media performance data (i.e. assets) from various campaigns in Google Ads.

 ## Prerequisites